Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 • Evidence that new resources are added to inventory as part of the provisioning process

 Common gap: inventory and scan coverage do not match.
 Resources are added to the environment through cloud automation without an inventory update.
-Nobody reconciles the inventory against actual infrastructure on the monthly cadence.
+Nobody reconciles the inventory against actual infrastructure on the documented cadence.
 Decommissioned resources stay in the inventory for months after removal.

 What FedRAMP 20x requires